Credit: SaskParks

 Visit a Petting Zoo

-Enjoy a petting zoo, hayrides, learn about livestock, see farming equipment at the Fenek Farms.
+Enjoy a petting zoo, hayrides, learn about livestock, and see farming equipment at Fenek Farms.
 Located just 10 minutes north of Regina, Fenek Farms is a great place to spend a day admiring the beautiful environment and breathtaking prairie sunsets.

 Enjoy a Ferry Boat Ride